AndersenLab/dry-guide/docs/pipeline-alignment.md

 # alignment-nf

 The [alignment-nf](https://github.com/AndersenLab/alignment-nf) pipeline performs alignment for wild isolate sequence data __at the strain level__, and outputs BAMs and related information.
-Those BAMs can be used for downstream analysis including variant calling, [concordance analysis](http://andersenlab.org/dry-guide/pipeline-concordance/), [wi-nf (variant calling)](http://andersenlab.org/dry-guide/pipeline-wi/) and other analyses.
+Those BAMs can be used for downstream analysis including variant calling, [concordance analysis](http://andersenlab.org/dry-guide/pipeline-concordance/), [wi-gatk-nf (variant calling)](http://andersenlab.org/dry-guide/pipeline-wi/) and other analyses.

 This page details how to run the pipeline and how to add new wild isolate sequencing data.